Coronavirus latest: Global death toll reaches 60,000 | DW | 04.04.2020

 The actual number of deaths and infections is higher than the official figure due to a lack of widespread testing, the RIVM has said.

-10:10 Spain has recorded a second successive daily drop in coronavirus-related deaths with 809 fatalities, according to official figures.
+10:10 Spain has recorded a second successive daily fall in coronavirus-related deaths with 809 fatalities, according to official figures.
 The number of deaths there peaked on Thursday at 950.

 The Health Ministry announced it has registered 124,736 cases in total after an additional 7,026 infections were confirmed over the last 24 hours.
 It is a slight decrease on the previous daily figure.